 - the couple can apply to use the Family name of the wife as the Family name of the whole Family.

-The Swiss wife-to-be with residency in Kuwait or Bahrain can choose if she wants to adopt the Swiss regulation regarding the name.
+The Swiss wife-to-be with residency in Kuwait can choose if she wants to adopt the Swiss regulation regarding the name.
 All declarations or decisions regarding the name must be handled or deposited before the marriage takes place.

 Information and fact-sheets that are also available on the webpage of the Federal Office of Justice (FOJ)